xbtmatt/fee-payer/README.md

 ## The process

 1. The user signs off on the transaction.
 Currently only Petra wallet is supported because it is the only wallet with the ability to sign a multi agent transaction.
 2. The data is serialized into a BCS-serialized hex string and sent to the API endpoint
 3. The serverless API (in `pages/api/pay-fee.ts`) does the following:

     - Receives the hex string

     - Deserializes it into the raw fee payer transaction and the sender account authenticator, which is its public key and the signed transaction

     - Uses the server-side wallet to sign the raw fee payer transaction to create the fee payer account authenticator

     - Combines the two account authenticators and the raw transaction and submits it to the network

     - Waits for the response and prints it out as JSON data

+You can view an example deployment [here](https://fee-payer.vercel.app/)